vogelito/glacierprotocol/_docs/setup/verifying-setup-integrity.md

 ---
 title: Setup Integrity Verification Protocol
-description: Learn how to verify the integrity of the setup with Glacier, the step-by-step protocol for storing crypto in a highly secure way
+description: Learn how to verify the integrity of the setup with CryptoGlacier, the step-by-step, secure, multi-blockchain, multi-signature, cold storage protocol for long-term storage of crypto assets based on the popular Glacier Protocol
 ---

 The Setup Integrity Verification Protocol is used to make sure that the setup was not compromised.
 This step